AJ's Fine Foods

-AJ's Fine Foods, formerly known as AJ Bayless, is a supermarket chain formerly headquartered in Phoenix, Arizona.
-It was founded by Arthur Joseph Bayless in the 1930s.
+AJ's Fine Foods, formerly known as AJ Bayless, is an upscale supermarket chain headquartered in Phoenix, Arizona.
+It was founded by Arthur Joseph Bayless in 1930.
+His father, J. B. Bayless, had previously started a supermarket chain in Arizona in 1922, which he sold to MacMarr Stores in 1929.
+(Safeway acquired MacMarr in 1931.)
+There are currently 11 AJ's Fine Foods locations throughout Arizona.

 History

 The company went through a bankruptcy in the late 1980s.
-It was acquired by Bashas' in 1993.
-Under Bashas' ownership, AJ's has positioned itself as an upscale gourmet and specialty grocery chain with each store located in affluent neighborhoods.
-The stores feature chef-prepared entrees, an extensive wine collection with trained cellar staff, and specialty baked goods.
+It was acquired by Bashas'Corporation in 1993.
+Under Bashas' ownership, AJ's positioned itself as an upscale gourmet and specialty grocery chain with each store located in affluent neighborhoods.
+The stores featured chef-prepared entrees, an extensive wine collection with trained cellar staff, and specialty baked goods.

-Some locations in middle-class and blue-collar neighborhoods were converted to Bashas' Food City format.
+During the 2020 pandemic, Bashas’ Corporation found itself struggling to compete with larger national grocery chains that had better access to products, leaving the company with three options: buy, merge, or sell.
+In December 2021, Bashas' merged with California-based Raley's Supermarkets.
+The deal brought Bashas’, AJ’s Fine Foods, and Food City under the Raley’s Family of Fine Stores while allowing all brands and Bashas’ Chandler-based corporate office to remain in place under existing Bashas family leadership.
+Raley’s has committed to reinvesting in the Arizona stores, expanding into new markets, upgrading technology, and increasing employee wages.